issakad1/livedrop--Issa-El-Kadri/docs/ai-first/cost-model.md

 ## Cost Levers if Over Budget
 - Further reduce input length (fewer reviews or metadata fields).
 - Pre-compute results in batches instead of real-time calls.
-- Use distilled/custom models trained on ShopLite-specific data.
+- Use custom models trained on ShopLite-specific data.